Evgeny17387/GCM/README.md

 ## Description
 ### This repository contains the final project in the course "Software Engineering, 203.3140, Haifa University, Israel"
-### GCM stands for "Global City Map" syste, which provides the following:
+### GCM stands for "Global City Map" system.
+A Client-Server app for city maps managing
-#### 1. SingUp to the system as users and watch maps and places
-#### 2. SingIn to the system as Workers of the system and add/update maps and places
-#### 3. SingIn to the system as Managers and watch reports

 ## Tools&Technology
 ### Java